ownncarr/SeizAware/README.md

 SeizAware is a machine learning + deep learning project aimed at detecting epileptic seizures from EEG (electroencephalogram) signals.
 It provides a **clinician-facing decision-support system** that prioritizes **high sensitivity (recall)** to ensure seizures are not missed.

-The project demonstrates a full technical workflow: from **data preprocessing → model building → evaluation → deployment as an interactive Streamlit app**.
+The project demonstrates a full technical workflow: from **data preprocessing → model building → evaluation → deployment as an interactive gradio app**.

 ---